-- 7.3 If an appeal is received on behalf of a student who is 18 or over, we must obtain their permission, prior to undertaking an appeal and disclosing any information. - 7.4 Appeals are considered by an independent Senior Manager, acting as the Appeal Lead. - 7.5 A formal appeal meeting does not have to be held, but the Appeal Lead may feel they need to interview those involved to help them make a decision. - 7.6 Appeals will only be considered if: - New evidence has become available. - It can be proven that College processes were not adhered to in a way that could have affected the outcome. - If the appeal is successful then the outcome can be either overturned completely or amended. - 7.7 The Appeal Lead must keep written records of the review process and document them (the outcome and any associated alerts) on the Student Support system.
+- 7.3 If an appeal is received on behalf of a student who is 18 or over, we must obtain their permission, prior to undertaking an appeal and disclosing any information. - 7.4 Appeals are considered by an independent Senior Manager, acting as the Appeal Lead. - 7.5 A formal appeal meeting does not have to be held, but the Appeal Lead may feel they need to interview those involved to help them make a decision. - 7.6 The Appeal Lead will conclude to either uphold the original decision or overturn it.
+In either case they will write to the complainant to make this clear and, where necessary, set out any next steps. - 7.7 The Appeal Lead must keep written records of the review process and document them (the outcome and any associated alerts) on the Student Support system. - 7.8 The Appeal Lead will be required to provide an update or an outcome within 15 working days. - 7.9 Appeals are considered where: - New evidence has become available. - It can be proven that College processes were not adhered to in a way that could have affected the outcome.

-Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 14 of 16 Review Date - September 2024
+Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 15 of 16 Review Date - September 2024